prototypefund/reproducible-website/_docs/perimeter.md

 Requirements
 ------------

-What exactly makes the build environment is going to be different for each project.
+What exactly makes up the build environment is going to be different for each project.
 There might even be several build environments for a single release to accommodate different target operating systems.
 But there are some important aspects common to all environments.